WWW vs HTTPS might sound like technical jargon, but if you’re managing a website or just getting started, it’s important to understand the difference.

 SEO Impact: WWW vs HTTPS

 From an SEO standpoint, HTTPS matters more than WWW.
-Google has confirmed that having an HTTPS URL is a ranking factor, websites secured with SSL certificates have better chances of appearing higher in search results.
-This is because HTTPS helps with authentication, protecting data transfer, and improving user experience.
+Google has confirmed that having an HTTPS URL is a ranking factor; websites secured with SSL certificates have better chances of appearing higher in search results.
+This is because HTTPS helps with authentication, protects data transfer, and enhances the user experience.

 On the other hand, whether you use www, it doesn’t directly affect SEO rankings.
 What matters is consistency.
 Search engines treat these as separate URLs unless configured properly with canonical tags and 301 redirects.

-So, while protocol’s commands in HTTPS enhance security, www vs non-www is more about domain preference.
-Just make sure you’re consistent across your website to avoid duplicate content and confusion for both users and search engines.
+So, while protocol commands in HTTPS enhance security, the www vs. non-www distinction is more about domain preference.
+Ensure consistency across your website to avoid duplicate content and confusion for both users and search engines.

 In summary: